 The purpose of this study is to characterize the developmental phenotype of ASD and ID and to identify biomarkers using advanced MRI methodology and electrophysiological biomarkers of synaptic function and connectivity predictive of ASD and ID presence and severity in patients with TSC.
 In addition, this study will be establishing infrastructure for the collection and storage of human bio-specimens, including genetic material, from TSC patients and their family members with ASD.

-The study intends to show that basimglurant provides effective seizure control in children and adolescents with Tuberous Sclerosis Complex (TSC).
+The study intends to show that basimglurant provides effective seizure control in children, adolescents and young adults with Tuberous Sclerosis Complex (TSC).

 Clinical Study of NPC-12Y Gel in Patients With Skin Lesions Associated With TSC